devrelcollective/awesome-devrel/README.md

 * [SeeCFP](https://seecfp.com/): CFP list and email notification.
 * [Tech Daily CFP](https://mailchi.mp/f2e4ba861211/techdailycfp): Sends a daily newsletter of CFPs.
 * [Tulu.la](https://tulu.la) - Curated list of tech events and open CFPs.
 Friendly community and speaker support champions.
 Community-driven.
+* [Developers Conferences Agenda/list](https://github.com/scraly/developers-conferences-agenda/) - A list of worldwide conferences since 2017 with date and location

 ## Other
 * [earthclassmail.com](https://www.earthclassmail.com/): Get the best virtual mail and address solution for your business.
 Now you can scan, sync to cloud storage, deposit checks and much more.
 Try it risk-free